AksoEo/admin-dashboard/docs/frontend.md

 ### Useful Components
 #### Data Fields
 There should probably be more of these (refactor!).
 Located in `components/data`.
 These are renderers and editors for various kinds of data.

-#### DynamicHeightDiv
-This component will dynamically animate its height when its children change, with a few caveats (see docs for details).

 #### RearrangingList
 This component will animate a list of same-height elements, and allow the user to drag-and-drop to reorder them.